Become an Advocate

 • Representatives Ciscomani, Schweikert, and Crane represent districts where the elected candidate often wins by small margins, making it more likely to change their position with public pressure.

 • Because CSBG is a small program and can get confused with other block grants, there is concern that the program will be overlooked even by officials who support it.
 It is very important to educate officials about the assistance offered by CAAs and its value.
 Review the 2025 talking points for best framing and key words that can help or hurt your case.
 Prioritize contacting House members first.
+If you have a meeting scheduled with your Member of Congress, touch-base with NCAF so they can give you any individualized talking points.

 Find Your Members of Congress